Senate investigation reveals abuses, neglect at federally funded youth treatment centers

 Her family came to Capitol Hill to spread awareness about Monique’s story this week and to shine a light about dangers inside RTFs that are supposed to help kids and teens.

-“They’re children being treated as animals,” Miriah Payne, Monique’s twin sister, said.
+“They’re children being treated as animals,” said Miriah Payne, Monique’s twin sister.
 “They’re treated as if they’re disposable.”

-“I want change,” Ashley Sweatman, Monique’s sister, said.
-“I think less money should go in the pockets of the CEOs and more into the institution around rehabilitation… These kids need clinical intervention, and they need adequate care.”
+“I want change,” said Ashley Sweatman, Monique’s sister.
+“I think less money should go in the pockets of the CEOs and more into the institution around rehabilitation… These kids need clinical intervention and they need adequate care.”

 Wyden said the investigation included reviews of four big companies: Universal Health Services, Acadia Healthcare, Devereux Advanced Behavioral Health, and Vivant Behavioral Health Services.
 Wyden said staff examined more than 25,000 pages of company documents, conducted dozens of conversations with experts, and toured some facilities first-hand.